 Freedom never descends upon a people.
 It is always bought with a price.Harry T. Moore NAACP Leader

-In the bomb’s aftermath, this watch was found in the bedroom’s ruins, and handed over to one of Mr. Moore’s daughters, who had survived the blast uninjured.
+Among the ruins of the bedroom, this watch was found and handed over to one of Mr. Moore’s daughters, who had survived the blast uninjured.
 To hold this watch in one’s hand, to realize that Mr. Moore originally held it every day, is to be both physically and emotionally connected to a man who died half a century ago.
 It is a way to reach through time and experience this man’s courage and the violence perpetrated against him for that courage.

 This watch, along with Mr. Moore's personal wallet, and a wristwatch and locket belonging to Mrs. Moore, were donated to the museum by their youngest daughter, Juanita Evangeline Moore.

 Published Sept.
 9, 2017; updated Jan.
 11, 2019